Frederick E. Olmsted: Geological survey and forestry

+Division of Forestry

-On July 1, 1900, Olmsted was hired as an assistant forester by Gifford Pichot who was head of the newly established Division of Forestry of the United States Department of Agriculture, now the United States Forest Service.
-Pichot was also a Yale University graduate and had previously worked with the forests at Biltmore Estate.
-Olmsted became on the "boundary boys," locating the boundaries of the forest reserves.
+On July 1, 1900, Olmsted was hired as an assistant forester by Gifford Pinchot, who headed the newly established Division of Forestry of the United States Department of Agriculture (now the United States Forest Service).
+Pinchot was also a Yale University graduate and had previously worked with the forests at Biltmore Estate, where he was hired at the suggestion of Olmsted's uncle Frederick Law Olmsted.
+Olmsted became a "boundary boy" for the Division of Forestry, locating the boundaries of the governmental forest reserves.
 He typically spent the winters in Washington, D.C., working in the field during the season.

-Pichot said he placed Olmsted in charge of the Subdivision of Forest Products in 1902, "because he was one of the most capable, experienced and mature men of the office."
-From 1902 to 1905, Olmsted was charged with locating any remaining public timber lands so they could be placed in a reservation for management.
-This process laid the foundation for the modern National Forest system.
+Pinchot placed Olmsted in charge of the Subdivision of Forest Products in 1902 because, he said, Olmsted "was one of the most capable, experienced, and mature men of the office."
+From 1902 to 1905, Olmsted supervised fifteen "boundary boys" in the newly created Boundary Division of the Bureau of Forestry and was charged with locating any remaining western public timber lands for inclusion in a reservation for management.
+This process laid the foundation for the modern national forest system.

-Pichot also asked Olmsted to rewrite the unpopular Forest Reserve Manual, prepared by the Forest Service's predecessor institution, the General Land Office Division of Forestry.
-Olmsted was tasked with explaining "what the forest reserves meant, what they were there for and how to use them—in effect a policy blueprint to clarify forest officer duties concerning general public claims, rights–of–way, charges, duration of permits and other issues likely to arise."
-In July 1905, the new Use of National Forest, commonly known as the Use Book, was issued by the Forest Service.
-The was not only an instruction book with goals and regulations for Forest Service employees, it was also one of the first administrative manuals for the United States government.
+Pinchot also asked Olmsted to rewrite the unpopular Forest Reserve Manual prepared by the Forest Service's predecessor, the General Land Office Division of Forestry.
+Olmsted's assignment was to create a "policy blueprint" that defined the forest reserves and their use, described the role of forestry service officers, and detailed how to address public claims and permits.
+The Forest Service issued this new Use of National Forest Resources (commonly known as the Use Book) in July 1905 and a revision in June 1907.
+It was not only an instructional book, with goals and regulations for Forest Service employees, but also one of the first administrative manuals for the United States government.
 Olmsted changed the tone of the book, characterizing the Forest Service positively as an agency "willing to consider use under certain conditions".

+Olmsted became the California chief inspector in 1905 and the first district forester of District 5 in late 1908, working out of an office in the Merchants Exchange Building in San Francisco.
+District 5 included the national forests in California and western Nevada.
+In a history of the U.S. Forest Service, Anthony Godfrey notes that during this era, "the district forester was likened to being an 'autonomous king' and overlord of a domain—controlled only by laws broadly interpreted and by general policy."
 Olmsted had a passion for his work and a gift for supervising his team, which included Coert DuBois (Olmsted's brother-in-law), R. L. Frome, John H. Hatton, William G. Hodge, G. M. Homans, E. A. Lane, George B. Lull, George W. Peavey, and C. S. Smith.
-From 1905 to 1908, Olmsted was the California Inspector.
-Beginning in 1908, he was the Chief Inspector of District 5 or a District Forester, working out of an office in the Merchants Exchange Building in San Francisco.
-As forester for District 5, he was in charge of the national forests in California and western Nevada.
-In this era, "the district forester was likened to being an 'autonomous king' and overlord of a domain—controlled only by laws broadly interpreted and by general policy."